 There is an overwhelming lack of information, guidance or safeguards regarding children deprived of their liberty in Ireland.
 This is of particular concern regarding children with disabilities who, like adults with disabilities, are at an increased likelihood of being deprived of their liberty, as noted above.
-Children are not considered under the current proposed draft Deprivation of Liberty safeguards nor are there clear guidelines for when a child may be considered deprived of their liberty and how this may be challenged.
-This is further reflected by the fact that children admitted to residential care facilities for persons with disabilities with the consent of their parents or under the Child Care Act are not currently recognised as deprived of their liberty.
+Children are not considered under the current proposed draft Deprivation of Liberty safeguards601 nor are there clear guidelines for when a child may be considered deprived of their liberty and how this may be challenged.
+This is further reflected by the fact that children admitted to residential care facilities for persons with disabilities with the consent of their liberty.
 In relation to children detained under the criminal law there is also no national guidance for An Garda Síochána on the deprivation of liberty of children with disabilities nor are there specific actions identified for children with disabilities or mental health needs detained in Oberstown Children Detention Campus.